1 - Overview

 Table.
 Report detailed information items

-• When a stage is deleted, it cannot be queried in Report.
+• If a stage is deleted, it cannot be accessed in the Report.

-• Report queries data from 1 hour ago from the current time.
+• The report displays data from one hour ago relative to the current time.

-Usage policies are established to ensure efficient distribution of server resources, secure service stability, and prevent unnecessary traffic and abuse.
+The usage policy is established to ensure efficient allocation of server resources, maintain service stability, prevent unnecessary traffic, and avoid misuse.

 1. Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

-2. Click the API Gateway > Usage Policy menu on the Service Home page.
-This will take you to the Usage Policy page.
+2. On the Service Home page, click the API Gateway > Usage Policy menu.
+You will be taken to the Usage Policy page.

-3. Click the Create Usage Policy button on the Usage Policy page.
-This will take you to the Create Usage Policy page.
+3. On the Usage Policy page, click the Create Usage Policy button.
+You will be taken to the Create Usage Policy page.

 • Enter or select the required information.